rkiel/npm-power-config/README.md

 It is not uncommon to have multiple deployment environments, such as development, test, and production.
 And as soon as you have multiple environments, your configuration will need to be different in each of those environments.

 By default, `power-config` supports the following environments: `local`, `dev`, `test`, and `prod`.
-(See the CLI examples to see how you can change this default.)
+(See the CLI examples on how you can change this default.)
 It supports a variety of ways to create your configuration file.

 In your example file, you can use the environments just like any other nested namespace.